HenrikJoreteg/reformer/README.md

 });
 ```

-reformer will handle form submit, and call your callback if everything's happy.
+Reformer will handle form submit, and call your callback if everything's happy.

 ##Bonus Step #3: Asynchronous validation